darinkishore/personal-website/src/pages/about.md

 Hello!
 I'm Darin Kishore.

-I'm a software engineer and researcher passionate about artificial intelligence, robotics, and building innovative solutions.
-Through this website, I share my thoughts, experiences, and learnings about technology, programming, and the intersection of AI and robotics.
+I'm a student at Emory, currently finishing my undergrad and working on my masters.
+I do research at Emory NLP.

 ## What I Do

-I work on developing intelligent systems and exploring the frontiers of AI and robotics.
-My work focuses on creating solutions that can make a meaningful impact in the real world.
+Right now, I try and make things easier for myself.
+I like seeing how much of my own cognitive load I can shift to machines.

 ## My Interests

-- Artificial Intelligence & Machine Learning
+- Artificial Intelligence
-- Robotics & Control Systems
+- Biking
-- Software Engineering & System Design
+- Systems Design
-- Open Source Development

 ## Get in Touch